yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain space_id (required), feature_type (required), is_enabled (required), and actor_user_id (required).
 2. Call lookup_space to ensure the space exists prior to modifying its features.
-3. Call commit_space_features to update the feature status.
+3. Call address_space_features to update the feature status.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - Space, user, or group not found